-- It’s the time of year when many of us find it hard to stay focused, hard to stay motivated, hard to exercise, easy to get too busy, too tempted, or just too down in the dumps to eat and exercise sensibly.
+- It’s the time of year when many of us find it hard to stay focused, hard to stay motivated, hard to exercise.
+It’s easy to get too busy, too tempted, or just too down in the dumps to eat and exercise sensibly.

 - Cooking for the family and generally “doing for others” can fan the flames of self-pity and low self esteem.

 No wonder that for so many of us the holidays are not only a time of joy, family, and festivity, but also cause for anxiety, even dread!
 But there is hope.
-The way to get through the holidays is simple-although not always easy.
+The way to get through the holidays is simple — although not always easy.
 Stay positive, passionate and committed to yourself and your ultimate, long term goal, and don’t worry too much about the details.
-Add a touch of gratitude and a pinch of humor and you’ll have a wonderful time.
+Add a touch of gratitude and a pinch of humor and you can have a wonderful time.

 Here are a few Green Mountain tips to help you through.

 Now, at the start of the season, is the time to realistically assess your personal holiday pitfalls and plan ahead.
 After all, planning is key to overcoming any challenge.
 Consider these examples.